London, UK — November 30, 2021

 The Esploro solution will help the school showcase the complete breadth of its scholars’ research; facilitate the discovery of publications on SwePub, Sweden’s scientific publishing network; and provide the library and research office with in-depth analytics and reports

 London, UK—November 30, 2021.
-Ex Libris, a ProQuest company, is pleased to announce that the Stockholm School of Economics (SSE), one of Europe’s leading business schools, has chosen the Ex Libris Esploro™ current research information management system (CRIS) to increase research impact, make SSE’s research publications more accessible, and render scholarly communication more efficient.
+Ex Libris, a ProQuest company, is pleased to announce that the Stockholm School of Economics (SSE), one of Europe’s leading business schools, has chosen the Ex Libris Esploro™ research management system to increase research impact, make SSE’s research publications more accessible, and render scholarly communication more efficient.

 Founded in 1909, the Stockholm School of Economics provides specialized education in business practices and theories and maintains close relationships with local and global business communities.
 SSE conducts internationally recognized research in economics, finance, business administration, and related disciplines.
 Showcasing research innovation, facilitating collaboration, and supporting future partnerships are key to the SSE research strategy.